OptiMaL-PSE-Lab/Machine-Learning-for-Chemical-Engineering/README.md

 This course uses **hackathon-style coursework**:

-There are generally 3 types of coursework:
+There are generally 3 types of coursework mirroring ML applications for engineering:

 - **Data-driven optimisation**: Build ML algorithms for controller tuning, design of experiments, real-time optimisation, etc.
-- **Unsupervised learning**: Anomaly detection in the Tennessee Eastman plant
+- **Unsupervised learning**: Anomaly detection in the Tennessee Eastman plant.
-- **Data-driven control**: Build a data-driven model-predictive or reinforcement learning algorithm to control chemical reactors or supply chains
+- **Data-driven control**: Build a data-driven model-predictive or reinforcement learning algorithm to control chemical reactors or supply chains.

 📚 [All courseworks can be found here](https://github.com/OptiMaL-PSE-Lab/Imperial-ML4CE-Course)

 ---

 ## 📁 Repository Structure